gideondk/Raiku/README.md

 Please use Raiku 0.5.1 for usage with older versions of Riak.

+Upcoming functionality such as CRDTs and search are only supported on the (current in Beta) 2.0 release of Riak

 ## Architecture

 The client uses Akka IO and pipelines to send and receive protocol buffer encoded data streams over TCP sockets.